mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/MacOS.md

     pip install mindsdb
     ```

-2. To verify that mindsdb was installed run:
+2. To verify that mindsdb was installed, run:

     ```
     conda list